eltreum0/eltruism/Latest.md

 Added options to change the scale of the Talents and Profession frames in Retail\
 Added Dispel Illusion sound ("Something is not quite right" from Suramar)\
 Added a new Texture option for Light Mode, "NONE", which will disable Light Mode Textures\
+Added an option to set Debuff Borders separate from Buffs\
 Updated some files to better load functions\
 Updated [eltruism:leader] tag to also show main tank and assist icons\
 Updated map shadows in Wrath/Classic to check for Leatrix Maps due to it changing the skin\